-Miša is our Recruitment Lead and she has interviewed hundreds of candidates, therefore she is the best person to answer the most frequently asked questions by candidates.
+Marcy and Betka are our Recruitment Leads and since they have interviewed hundreds of candidates, they are the best people to answer the most frequently asked questions.

 How do people know if they are a fit for Kiwi.com?